Operational Risks Definition

 #2 – Technical Error

 This includes system glitches.
 Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application, or a new missing bridge.
 Sometimes, the output received may be off from the actual expected result, but because of unknown technical defects, it may be challenging to catch.

 Sometimes, information is missing from the source itself because of data lag or restrictions.
 In such cases, the output gets affected.
 The required production varies from that desired and may put the process at risk.

 #4 – Uncontrollable Events

-These include effects from an external environment like political scenarios, weather changes, syndromes affecting living beings, outdated technology, etc. which affect performance and quality of processors and hence puts the output at a risk.
+These include effects from an external environment like political scenarios, weather changes, syndromes affecting living beings, outdated technology, etc. which affect the performance and quality of processors and hence puts the output at risk.

 #5 – Intentional Frauds

-There have been cases where intentional conflict of interests has arisen resulting in an illegal profit to trade executors.
+There have been cases where intentional conflict of interests has arisen, resulting in an illegal profit to trade executors.
 Most of the organizations have a clause in their policies which the employees have to abide by, for fighting against conflict of interests and fraudulent practices, failing which they meet with extreme consequences.
 However, if such an event occurs, the firm has to bear monetary and defame losses, which are sometimes irrecoverable.